 With the passion for food science and the tools of computer science, I am ready to make a difference and build a better world around us!

-I am the Manager of Food Safety Programs at the Institute of Food Technologists (IFT).
-I manage IFT’s science and policy initiatives related to food safety, defense and traceability.
+I am a Program Director at the Institute of Food Technologists (IFT).
+I direct IFT’s science and policy initiatives related to food safety, defense and traceability.
 Most recently, I was the IFT lead on the food product tracing pilots conducted for the U.S. Food and Drug Administration as mandated by the U.S. Food Safety Modernization Act.
 Prior to joining IFT, I was a Research Associate at the Purdue Homeland Security Institute conducting research in the use of technology in emergency planning and preparedness.
 I received my Bachelor of Science degree in Computer Science and Master of Science degree in Interdisciplinary Food Science, both from Purdue University in West Lafayette, Indiana.
 I have authored or co-authored several peer-reviewed publications and have presented at national conferences.

 Food Defense and Emergency Coordination Staff at CFSAN